The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Model and illustrative example

 (iii) Optimal exit: $\int_{\Theta}V(p^{e},\theta')F(d\theta'\mid m^{e})=0$ if $m^{e}\in(\theta_{L},\theta_{H})$, $\geq0$ if $m^{e}=\theta_{H}$, and $\leq0$ if $m^{e}=\theta_{L}$.

 \end{defn} {}

 An LRCE captures the steady state of the dynamic competitive industry.\footnote{\citet{hopenhayn1992entry} called an LRCE a stationary equilibrium and showed that it corresponds to the steady state of a perfect foresight equilibrium of the dynamic environment.} The first condition requires market clearing and already incorporates the assumption of profit maximization.
-The second condition requires the net present value of entry to equal the entry cost if the mass of entrants is positive.
-It is known as the ``free entry'' condition, but we reserve that terminology for the case in which entry is actually free, i.e., $\kappa=0$.
+The second condition is a free entry condition that requires the net present value of entry to equal the entry cost if the mass of entrants is positive.
 The third condition requires the marginal type to be indifferent between staying or exiting the market, provided it is an interior type.

 {}